 Check for a steady flow of water from the cooling water pilot hole.
-A continuous flow of water from the cooling water pilot hole shows that the water pump is pumping water through the cooling water passages.

-When the engine is started, there may be a slight delay before water flows from the cooling water pilot hole.
+A continuous flow of water from the pilot hole indicates that the water pump is pumping water through the cooling water passages.
+If the cooling water passages are frozen, it may take a while for water to start flowing out of the pilot hole.

-If water is not flowing out of the cooling water pilot hole at all times while the engine is running, overheating and serious damage could occur.
+If water is not flowing out of the pilot hole at all times while the engine is running, overheating and serious damage could occur.
 Stop the engine and check whether the cooling water inlet on the lower case or the cooling water pilot hole is blocked.
 Consult your Yamaha dealer if the problem cannot be located and corrected.